caberger/android/readme.md

 Then you can built the project either from the command line with ./gradlew or use Andriod Studio.

-[^compose]: Except in the composable view files where kotlin replaces the .xml in layout files
+[^compose]: except for the Composables where kotlin is used in the layout files instead of .xml